Serra Cafema Camp Tented Camp

 Our Take on Serra Cafema

-A lovely, luxurious lodge in typical Wilderness Safaris style – in one of the starkest and breathtakingly beautiful corners of Namibia.
+A lovely, luxurious lodge in typical Wilderness Safaris style – in one of the starkest and most breathtakingly beautiful corners of Namibia.
 While the actual game viewing is limited, the surrounds and contrasts between river, open skies and surreal landscapes are out of this world.
 An unforgettable safari destination if you’re up for the challenge of getting there.

 Images: © Dana Allen, Courtesy Wilderness Safaris